inlovewithcode/inlovewithcode.github.io/draft/random.md

 use `math.isclose` function to compare them.

+Q. Git push asking for login creds everytime?

+Do the following, next before you do git push.

+    git config credential.helper store

 Q. Is there a equivalent to java static main in Python?

 Guido's best practices for writing [**Main** method](https://www.artima.com/weblogs/viewpost.jsp?thread=4829)